-A civil marriage ceremony requires a valid passport and an original and copy of birth certificates annotated and translated by an authorized translator certified in Spanish.
+Weddings in Merida require a valid passport and an original and copy of birth certificates annotated and translated by an authorized translator certified in Spanish before any civil ceremony.
 Death and divorce decrees are required if applicable.
 Check with your Certified Destination Wedding Specialist for more details.

 Travel Documents, Language & Currency